Salah Farhat

 Salah Farhat (صالح فرحات; July 26, 1894 – March 18, 1979) was a Tunisian politician who was a founder of the Constitutional Liberal Party (Destour) after having campaigned in the Young Tunisians Movement.

+He was active in the struggle for independence and retired from politics once Independence was achieved.
+He also was a poet of french expression.

 Early life and education

 Farhat was born on July 26, 1894, at the Palais de Kobbet Ennehas in Manouba, a suburb of Tunis.
 He comes from a rich Mameluk family of Greek origin.

-Farhat enrolled high school Carnot in Tunis where he passed the French baccalauréat in 1914; he also took Arabic lessons at the University of the Zitouna.
+Farhat enrolled high school Carnot in Tunis where he passed the French baccalauréat in 1914; he also took Arabic lessons at the University of Ez-Zitouna.
 He obtained a law degree from the Faculty of Algiers in 1917.

 Farhat worked as an interpreter until war at the Bar of Tunis in 1919.

-Farhat specializes in land law, to safeguard Tunisian agricultural property against colonization, and in criminal law, to energetically defend the great causes of nationalists.
+Farhat specialized in land law, to safeguard Tunisian agricultural property against colonization, and in criminal law, to defend the causes of nationalists.